tapability/developer.tapability.org/content/v1/keys.md

 ## Create a new key

-This endpoint requires a separate `X-Tapability-Client-Token` header that is available upon request.
+This endpoint requires a separate `X-TAP-Client-Token` header that is available upon request.
 If you are a developer building an application for Tapability and need the ability to generate access keys, please contact support.